IELTS Introduction Sample: How to Write an IntroductionUpdated on 15 September, 2022

-Answer: The locality in Chennai where I live is a beautiful riverfront with a lot of greenery.
-The tall trees and birds make early mornings and evenings really pleasant.
+Answer: The locality in Chennai where I live, is a beautiful riverfront with a lot of greenery.
+The tall trees and birds make early mornings and evenings pleasant.
 The area is almost pollution-free and is great for leisurely walks in the mornings and evenings.
 It is famous for its historic fountain and the clock tower, which draw lots of tourists every year.

 Question: What is the best way for me to reach your locality?